p4lang/p4app/README.md

 [simple_switch](https://github.com/p4lang/behavioral-model/blob/master/docs/simple_switch.md),
 and creates a Mininet environment that lets you experiment with it.

-The following optional configuration values are supported:
+The following configuration values are supported:

 ```
 "mininet": {